google/badwolf/docs/bql.md

 ```

 The name of the graph is represented by a non interpreted binding (more on
 this will be discussed in the next section.)
-Hence, on the previous example
+Hence, in the previous example
 the statement would create a graph named ```?a```.
 You can create multiple
 graphs in a single statement as shown in the example below.